csekri/tkzgeom/README.md

 ![icon](icon/ico_big.png)
 # TkzGeom

-*This is a rewrite of the original software from the ground up.
-It is in early stages of development, hence expect missing features and bugs.
-You find the working original version in the GitHub branch named "old_version".*

-*The reason of the rewriting is to redesign the program in OOP style, reducing the repetitive codebase and allowing for easier future scalability.
-Having developed the original program gives the best insight for engineering/design improvement possibilities in this new version.*

 TkzGeom is a perfect GUI tool for the creation of publication quality figures including but not limited to the following domains: